rleekin/kubectl-basics/kubectl/step13.md

 Here are some more quick tips to help you be more efficient using kubectl
-- Get the documentation for Kubernetes resources such as pods or services `kubectl explain deployment`{{execute}}
+- Get the documentation for Kubernetes resources such as Pods or Services `kubectl explain deployment`{{execute}}
-This will show you details about a deployment resource type
+This will show you details about a Deployment resource type

 - View all the supported resources types
 `kubectl api-resources`{{execute}}